thaneyriordan/vows/vows_KT.md

 Being true to you in these ways are not just promises to me, they're my greatest job yet, and my greatest privilege.

 I vow to put our love first - and to put you first - even when times get hard.
 That the love of those friends and family here today will continue to serve as a model, a support and will get us through.
-I vow to be steadfast and your stability when life feels shaky and uncertain, and remind you daily that regardless of what is thrown at us, that we got this.
+I will be as steadfast as our love, your stability when life feels shaky and uncertain, and an everlasting reminder that regardless of what life throws at us, we got this.

 I believe in the trust of what we are - and who we are - and who we push each other to be.